-These Dark Chocolate Coconut Brownie Bites are made with just dates, almonds, walnuts, cocoa powder, and unsweetened coconut and they taste just like brownie bites!
+These healthy raw brownie bites are made with just dates, almonds, walnuts, cocoa powder, and unsweetened coconut, and they taste a lot like rich, fudgy brownies!

-When I was at home in Raleigh for a couple of days during spring break, I got the urge to do some recipe experimenting, and so energy bites 2.0 were born.
+Recently, I got the urge to do some more recipe experimenting, and so energy bites 2.0 were born, raw brownie style.
 These dark chocolate coconut brownie bites were inspired by a new-to-me Larabar flavor, Chocolate Coconut Chew.

 I used the exact ingredients that are in the Larabars (dates, walnuts, almonds, cocoa powder, & unsweetened coconut flakes), which kept the ingredient list short, sweet and super healthy.

-If you try out the recipe, I’d love for you to leave a comment or take a picture and tag me @livbane on Instagram.
+If you make these raw brownie bites, I’d love for you to leave a comment or take a picture and tag me @livbane on Instagram.
 Hope you enjoy!

 Pin for later: